nrennie/advent_of_code/2024/README.md

 ## Day 3
 Using regex to detect between a start and end string.

+## Day 4
+Using simple string detection for Part 1, and then more traditional for loops for Part 2.

 ## Day 5
 Lots of list processing, and using a clever trick for sorting based on the number of rules, rather than the values.